10 reasons to Travel to Turkey

 9. Turkish Delight

-The food here is so incredibly delicious!
+Turkish food is so incredibly delicious!
 With Middle Eastern, Asian and European influences, Turkey has some of the best food I have ever eaten!
 The best part, most meals are served with free appetisers of salad, soup, bread and of course tea!

 Turkey has a rich and interesting history.
 The Hittits, Hellens, Romans, Byzantines, Seljuks and the Ottomans as well as a great number of other civilisations rose and fell here through thousands of years, leaving behind a multitude of historical and archaeological sites.
 Some of the must-see sites are Ephesus, Troy, Gallipoli, Cappadocia, the wonderful mosques and castles in Istanbul, Pamukkale and the ancient city of Hierapolis.